zoran94/Book_App/README.md

 This project is about creating virtual book, in which you can make your own registration and sing in.
 As a user you can find all video, text and image posts and create your own post.
-Thereby, there is a user list with their specific posts and comments, you can post your comment on any post and update your profile.
+Thereby, there is a user list with their specific posts and comments, you can filter for a specifict type of posts, post your comment on any post and update your profile.
 Enjoy this app :)

 <div align="center">